nanostudio-org/nanogp2/README.md

 &nbsp;
 &nbsp;
-#### :exclamation::exclamation::exclamation: USE OF THIS APP REQUIRES ADVANCED SKILLS :exclamation::exclamation::exclamation:
+#### USE OF THIS APP REQUIRES ADVANCED SKILLS :exclamation:
+This app is delivered as-is, changes by Google may break it without warning.

 &nbsp;
 &nbsp;